sj-freitas/profession-bot/bot/README.md

 ```

 # Missing features
 ## Profession Features
 - More accurate word matching (tolerant to typos) [HARD]
 - Support item IDs directly [MEDIUM]

-# Raid Assignment Features

-- Flows:
-  - Make 2 flows:
-    - A: At 15 mins after raid start time we store the World Buff History.
-We check if the current history is already stored and if it is, we don't store anymore.
-    - B: /nuke (?) delete everything or run it automatically at 22 ST